Customer Service (M-F 8a-5:30p): 425-783-1000

 When asked if “committed to protecting Snohomish County’s environment” describes Snohomish PUD, our customers rated us 8.35 on a 0 to 10 scale.

-Based on data from the state of Washington as of 12/31/13 (year-end figures updated each summer of the following year).
+Based on data received from the state of Washington on 9/11/20.